SleepinDevil/RemoteWebViewServer/README.md

 Some screenshots of the onscreen keyboard:

 <img src="images/1.png" height="250px"><img src="images/2.png" height="250px"><img src="images/3.png" height="250px"><img src="images/4.png" height="250px">

+# 2. Packet #6 containing URL information to send from server to client

+This modification allows the user to know what webpage URL the display is currently showing.
+This allows automations to temporarily take over and show a different URL on the display and then revert back to the previous URL the display was on.
+This is just a nice-ity and nothing more.

+If you build this server code without having my corresponding ESP32 Client code, then your ESP32 Client will show an unknown Packet #6 warning, but this warning can be safely ignored (or you can build your ESP32 device from my Client code too).

 # Original description from Strange-V below